 Mr Smith has been appointed to the interim Chair for the newly established East Metropolitan Health Service in Perth.

-Kim is currently a community member on the Dental Board of Australia, Chair of Hear For You (a not for profit for deaf and hard of hearing teenagers) and Company Secretary of Pittwater Business Limited.
+Kim is currently a community member on the Dental Board of Australia and Chair of Hear For You (a charity, registered with ACNC and ASIC, that empowers deaf and hard of hearing teenagers).

 Kim holds an Honours Degree in Science from the University of Sydney, a graduate Diploma of Education and is a Graduate of the Australian Institute of Company Directors.